openwebdocs/owd-website/pages/content/reports/2024/index.md

 Open Web Docs is very proud to have received a second round of investment from the [Sovereign Tech Fund (STF)](https://www.sovereign.tech/programs/fund) at the beginning of 2024.
 STF supports the development, improvement, and maintenance of open digital infrastructure in the public interest.
 [STF’s Contribute Back Challenges](https://www.sovereign.tech/programs/challenges) selected Open Web Docs as a partner to implement improved tooling and the maintenance of [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and further development of the [openwebdocs/mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) tool.

-As part of this program, we continued the work started during from the first round, in 2023, by completing these key milestones:
+As part of this program, we expanded on the work accomplished during the initial first round, in 2023, by completing these key milestones:

-- Open Web Docs (OWD) automatically update browser compatibility data using OWD’s [mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector).
-Thanks to Open Web Docs and the MDN BCD Collector project, browser compatibility information is available to web developers for new browser releases faster than ever: data gets collected when a new beta versions of browsers are published and data is made available well before the stable browser versions get released.
+- Extend the OWD’s [mdn-bcd-collector](https://github.com/openwebdocs/mdn-bcd-collector) to automatically update browser compatibility data.
+Thanks to Open Web Docs' MDN-BCD-Collector project, browser compatibility information is available to web developers for new browser releases faster than ever: data gets collected every time a new beta version of a browser gets published, with data being made available well before a stable browser version gets released.
 - Our collector automatically detects the addition and removal of 90.15% of all browser features for the entire web platform when a new browser is released.
 Data collected by OWD's MDN BCD Collector is recorded in the open-source [BCD](https://github.com/mdn/browser-compat-data) project, which is used by several popular web developers tools, such as [CanIUse](https://caniuse.com/), [MDN Web Docs](https://developer.mozilla.org), [Baseline](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md) and [web-features](https://github.com/web-platform-dx/web-features).
 - OWD runs tests on mobile browsers and WebViews providing accurate compatibility data for these platforms and highlighting differences between mobile and desktop browsers.
 - Open Web Docs (OWD) also made our tooling more generally available, so that new tools, such as [runtime-compat-data](https://runtime-compat.unjs.io/) can display compatibility across different JavaScript runtimes.
 We are proud that our work on this data contributes to better understanding of compatibility issues, to more interoperability, and better standardization on the web platform.